 Clinical Skills Level 1 is typically taught by a Neuro-Optometric Rehabilitation Optometrist, an Occupational Therapist and a Physical Therapist.
 Clinical Skills Level 2 is currently taught by 2 to 3 Neuro-Optometric Rehabilitation Optometrists, an Occupational Therapist, and/or a rehabilitation professional.
 The Clinical Skills Instructors bring together many years of experience of Neuro-Optometric Rehabilitation.

 Please note that the fees to attend the NORA Annual Conference are separate from the NORA Fellowship Program application fee.
-Since the Clinical Skills Curriculum Courses are also part of the requirements of the NORA Fellowship Program, anyone who wants to pursue the NORA Fellowship Program is recommended to start by attending the Clinical Skills Curriculum Course Level I.
+Since the Clinical Skills Curriculum Courses are also part of the requirements of the NORA Fellowship Program, anyone who wants to pursue the NORA Fellowship Program must start by attending the Clinical Skills Curriculum Course Level 1.

 How to Begin the NORA Fellowship Program: